James has worked for UPS and is familiar with their application, interview, and hiring processes.

-Every year UPS hires as many as 90,000+ employees for the holiday season.
-That means the company has to sift through thousands and thousands applicants.
+Every year, UPS hires as many as 90,000 employees for the holiday season.
+That means the company has to sift through thousands and thousands of applications.
 Being impatient and calling to check on the status of your application will not help you whatsoever.

 2. Getting the Call

 Once you are contacted by a UPS recruiter, you will be given the time and location of your interview.
 In some cases, you will be given a tour of the UPS facility during or after your interview.
 Usually, your recruiter will let you know what type of attire you should wear to your meeting.

 If you're not sure where your interview is, log on to your UPS account with your social security number and passcode.
 Here you will find the date, time, and location of your interview.

 UPS does not have a set interview and hiring procedure.
 At some facilities, you may be given a tour before your interview, while at others, you might be interviewed first then taken through the facility.
 In some cases, your hiring contact may let you throw a few boxes to give you a feel for what a package handler does.